Tinkerforge/generators/uc/beta/README_EN.txt

       This is normally the last step in the initialization.
 SPI communication must be possible here.
-      The function expects the number of usable ports as well as a timeout in micro seconds, for how long the bindungs should try to reach a device under one of the ports. tf_hal_common_prepare then builds a list of reachable devices and stores it in the TF_HalCommon instance.
+      The function expects the number of usable ports as well as a timeout in micro seconds, for how long the bindungs should try to reach a device under one of the ports. tf_hal_common_prepare then builds a list of reachable devices and stores it in the TF_HALCommon instance.

 Finally all functions defined in bindings/hal_common.h between
 // BEGIN - To be implemented by the specific HAL